Lee’s late goal lifts Islanders to 2-1 win over Canadiens

 The vibrant play continued in the third as the teams traded chances before Lee’s heroics.

 The Islanders are 27-10-3 in their last 40 games and now a season-high 19 games over .500.
-They have already surpassed last season’s win and point total.
+They have already surpassed last season’s win and point total when they missed the playoffs for the second straight time.

+This season under Trotz they are vying for a home-ice advantage to start the postseason.
+Trotz likes what he sees with just over three weeks left in the regular season.

+“We’re showing poise,” said Trotz, who coached the Washington Capitals to the Stanley Cup last spring.
+“In the playoffs, work ethic and patience are the difference.”

 The Canadiens are battling Columbus for the second wild card spot in the conference.
-They were coming off Tuesday’s 3-1 win over Detroit at home in which Price became the winningest goaltender in Canadiens history with victory 315.
+They were coming off Tuesday’s 3-1 win over Detroit at home in which Price became the winningest goalie in Canadiens history with victory 315.

+“We played a team that looked like they’re ready for the playoffs.
+We had opportunities.
+In the end it was disappointing,” Price said.
+“It’s a learning experience.
+We have to move on.”

 NOTES: The Islanders continued to struggle on the power play, failing to convert on two chances.
 They are now 0 for 22 with the man advantage in their past 10 games. … The Islanders are now 10-5-2 at Nassau Coliseum.
 They were 12-6-2 at Barclays Center in Brooklyn this season … The teams meet again March 21 at Montreal. … The Islanders were without D Johnny Boychuk for the second straight game since he was injured against Philadelphia last Saturday. … The Islanders scratched F Tom Kuhnhackl, F Michael Dal Colle, F Ross Johnston and D Luca Sbisa … Montreal scratched F Dale Weise, F Charles Hudon, F Nicolas Deslauriers, F Matthew Peca and D Mike Reilly.